Contractor Mortgage Calculator

 Will the calculations be any different for limited companies?

-Yes, if you’re contracting through a limited company you’ll be able to use any salary and dividends when evidencing your annual salary for the purpose of calculating how much you can borrow.
+Yes, if you’re contracting through a limited company, you can use any salary and dividends when evidencing your annual salary to calculate how much you can borrow.

-If your income mainly consists of retained profits it would be advisable to speak with a mortgage broker before applying with a lender as very few would accept this for affordability purposes.
+If your income mainly consists of retained profits, it would be advisable to speak with a mortgage broker before applying to a lender, as very few would accept this for affordability purposes.

 A broker can identify those lenders who will in advance, saving you time and potentially avoiding a situation where your application is declined.